 5. Disable the Automatically detect settings option

-- Click the three dots icon in the top right corner and open Settings.
+- Click the three dots icon in the top right corner, then navigate to Settings.

 - Under the System section, click Open proxy settings.

 - Go to the Connections tab an click on LAN settings.

 - Uncheck the box next to Automatically detect settings and press OK.

 - Restart Steam and attempt starting the download to see if it works.